Public Safety Agencies Doing Social Media RightWho has Social Media Figured Out?

 2. They use the platform as it is intended.
 Rather than just make a status about an upcoming event, they create the event on Facebook so that they can generate interest and track attendance rates!

 3. They cross-promote their other social networks.
 If someone is following you on one social platform, chances are, they would be willing to follow you on others.
 Georgia DOC mentions their other platforms frequently on their Facebook to increase their follower rates overall.
 Also, we are very impressed that they are on Snapchat!
 We don’t think a lot of public safety agencies have made this leap just yet.

 YouTube is a continuously growing social platform, and one that can be harder to participate in.
 Making videos can be challenging – the video must be both entertaining and high quality.
-Twenty percent of users will leave a video if it has not hooked them in the first 10 seconds.
+As of 2020, YouTube is the most popular social media video platform with over 1.9 billion monthly users.
 So, the pressure is on!
 There are a few accounts that stood out to us as making a good impression on YouTube.

 Fort Worth Police Department’s Recruitment Campaigns

 The Fort Worth Police Department has released several videos on their YouTube for recruitment purposes.
 The videos are all lighthearted and serve to showcase the fun side of the PD.